bloodyKnuckles/shave-template/README.md

 ```
 (Onclick function is assigned to button onclick handler, not shown.
 Layout reformatted for clarity.)

-TIP: The `link` stylesheet element can be `mapappend`ed to dynamically add more stylesheets, and the script element can be `mapappend`ed to add more stylesheets..
+TIP: The `link` stylesheet element can be `_mapappend`'ed to dynamically add more stylesheets, and
+the script element can be `_mapappend`'ed to add more stylesheets..

 ### license